Snowflake-Labs/emerging-solutions-toolbox/framework-forecast-model-builder/README.md

 # Forecast Model Builder

-Forecast Model Builder is a notebook-based solution that simplifies the process of training and deploying time-series forecast models in Snowflake.
+Forecast Model Builder is a notebook-based solution that simplifies the process of training and deploying time-series forecast models in Snowflake. <br>
 [Click here](https://quickstarts.snowflake.com/guide/building_scalable_time_series_forecasting_models_on_snowflake/index.html#0) to walk through a Quickstart of the solution.
 <br>
 <br>